icinganalysis/icinganalysis.github.io/content/aedc1dmp.md

 ##Abstract

 The AEDC1DMP is described in "Second Report for Research and Modeling of Water Particles in Adverse Weather Simulation Facilities" [^1].
+AEDC is the Arnold Engineering Development Complex, formerly the Arnold Engineering Development Center.

 >1.0 INTRODUCTION TO THE RESEARCH
 This report describes a continuation of research into the modeling of water particle